SARS implications for importing digital products

 What is a digital product or electronic service?

-Simply put, a digital product is electronic or digital content that is supplied by electronic means, for example via the internet, or other telecommunication service.
-Some examples of commonly traded electronic services include: online educational programs, webinars, podcasts, games, online advertising, audio visual content such as e-books, images, music or videos, access to online publications, digital memberships, web hosting, software downloads, cloud computing and online booking services.
+Simply put, a digital product is electronic or digital content that is supplied by electronic means, for example via the Internet or another telecommunication service.
+Some examples of commonly traded electronic services include online educational programs, webinars, podcasts, games, online advertising, audiovisual content such as e-books, images, music, or videos, access to online publications, digital memberships, web hosting, software downloads, cloud computing, and online booking services.

 What is not a digital product or electronic service:

 Electronic services should be distinguished from those services that, by their nature, are not electronic services, but are delivered or communicated by electronic means.
-For example, professional services, research, management services or administrative services that are conducted outside of South Africa and the results of which may be sent to South Africa by an electronic means.
+For example, professional services, research, management services, or administrative services that are conducted outside of South Africa, and the results of which may be sent to South Africa by electronic means.
 Importing and exporting services have their own set of rules which we have summarised here.
-Also excluded from being an electronic product is:
+Also excluded from being an electronic product are:

 • Telecommunication services